ring-team/KarstNSim_Public/README.md

 The first version of KarstNSim was done in the frame of <b> Benoit Thebault </b> master's thesis, supervised by Pauline Collon.
 It was presented in the 2022 RINGMeeting in: <b> Thebault, B., Collon, P., Antoine, C., Paris, A., Galin, E., 2022.
 Karstic network simulation with γ -graphs, in: 2022 RING Meeting. </b>
 Since 2022 summer, KarstNSim is developed in the frame of <b> Augustin Gouy</b> PhD thesis, supervised by Pauline Collon and Vincent Bailly-Comte.
-This public version corresponds to the version of KarstNSim used to generate results of the publication proposed by <b> Gouy A., Collon P., Bailly-Comte V., Galin E., Antoine C., Thebault B., Landrein P., 2024.
-KarstNSim: a graph-based method for 3D geologically-driven simulation of karst networks. [insert DOI here] </b>
+This public version corresponds to the version of KarstNSim used to generate results presented in <b> Gouy, A., Collon, P., Bailly-Comte, V., Galin, E., Antoine, C., Thebault, B., & Landrein, P. (2024).
+KarstNSim: A graph-based method for 3D geologically-driven simulation of karst networks.
+Journal of Hydrology. https://doi.org/10.1016/j.jhydrol.2024.130878 </b>

 It is recommended to read the methodology presented in the article to better apprehend the code.

-If you use this code, please cite : Gouy et al., 2024, Journal of Hydrology.
+If you use this code, please cite it :

+@article{Gouy2024,
+author = {Gouy, Augustin and Collon, Pauline and Bailly-Comte, Vincent and Galin, Eric and Antoine, Christophe and Thebault, Beno{\^{i}}t and Landrein, Philippe}, doi = {10.1016/j.jhydrol.2024.130878}, issn = {00221694}, journal = {Journal of Hydrology}, month = {feb}, title = {{KarstNSim: A graph-based method for 3D geologically-driven simulation of karst networks}}, year = {2024}
+}

 ## Requirements